Preventing moulds can save a lot of money and time.

 7. Clean or repair roof gutters.

 A mould problem might be a simple matter of a roof that is leaking because of full or damaged gutters.
 Have your roof gutters cleaned regularly and inspected for damage.
 Repair them as necessary, and keep an eye out for water stains after storms that may indicate a leak.

 8. Improve air flow in your home.

-They’re beautiful and help keep your indoor air clean — and mold loves them.
-The moist soil in indoor plants is a perfect breeding ground for mold, which may then spread to other areas of your house.
+They’re beautiful and help keep your indoor air clean — and mould loves them.
+The moist soil in indoor plants is a perfect breeding ground for mould, which may then spread to other areas of your house.
 Instead of getting rid of your plants, try adding a bit of Taheebo tea to the water you give to your houseplants.
-The oil of this tree, which withstands fungi even in rain forests, helps hinder mold growth in plant soil and can be found at natural food stores.
+The oil of this tree, which withstands fungi even in rain forests, helps hinder mould growth in plant soil and can be found at natural food stores.